 - to prevent kerf from closing in on sawblade and possible kickback; - to prevent "wrong-way feed".
-"Wrong-way feed" is feeding the workpiece - when sawblade is in a rip position - into the outfeed side of the cutting tool (sawblade, dado, molding head, etc.), the side containing the antikickback/spreader.
-This can be extremely hazardous because the sawblade may grab the workpiece and throw it violently toward the nose of the guard (infeed side of the tool).
-Danger label on guard.
+"Wrong-way feed" is feeding the workpiece when sawblade is in a rip position into the outfeed side of the cutting tool (sawblade, dado, molding head, etc.), the side containing the antikickback/spreader.
+This can be extremely hazardous because the sawblade may grab the workpiece and throw it violently toward the nose of the guard (infeed side of the tool) See Danger label on the outfeed side of the guard just below the dust elbow.